This can be a heavy phrase for many due to the causes of said relocation.

 - Update company information wherever it is listed with new information

-If you are relocating your headquarters a large distance, you will need to be prepared to offer some or all of your employees relocation offers or severance packages.
+If you are relocating your office a large distance, you will need to be prepared to offer some or all of your employees relocation offers or severance packages.
 These are two completely different conversations, so make sure your managers are ready to have them both with our relocation letter template and our layoff letter template.

 Another thing to consider is if your organization will be subject to the WARN Act, a federal and state law that mandates notifying the government and employees if your relocation results in a big enough layoff.
 You can see if you will be impacted by the WARN Act with our self assessment list here.

-Headquarters Relocation Checklist: The Final Say
+Office Relocation Checklist: The Final Say

 Relocating an office is no small feat, and it shouldn’t be taken lightly by the involved parties.
-To ensure success, make sure that your business has a solid relocation checklist.
+To ensure success, make sure that your business has a solid office relocation checklist.